Act on the Openness of Government Activities

 - state administrative authorities and other state agencies and institutions,

 - municipal authorities.

-The Act also applies to State enterprises, such as the Forest Administration and the Civil Aviation Administration.
+The Act also applies to State enterprises, such as the Forest Administration.

 In addition, the Act is applied to documents in the possession of private parties performing public tasks and exercising public authority.
 These include for example